salesforce-ux/theo/README.md

 [valueTransforms](registerValueTransform) that will be applied.

-*Note*: Generally speaking, the pre-defined transforms assume the original *Design Properties* are formatted for the web.
+*Note*: Generally speaking, the pre-defined transforms assume the original *Design Tokens* are formatted for the web.

 **raw**:
 No valueTransforms will be applied